 Planning a Road Trip on Budget

-We planned for a road trip so it could be readily affordable.
+We planned on a road trip so it could be readily affordable.
 We were five single ladies about to throw all care out the window and embark on a week’s worth of adventure.
 That plan did not involve spending a buck load of money on the least fun aspect of the adventure – getting to the destination.

 You know how it always goes where rigorous planning for an event is made and contingencies are accounted for which all seem adequate at the time.